 While most data are from 2018, some countries’ latest data is from 2017, and for a few others, data is from 2015.

+Figure 3 shows both a) leakage reported consistently with the methodology established for the PR19 performance commitment covering the period 2017-22 b) leakage reported based on companies historical reporting methodologies 1992-2020.
 We revised the leakage reporting definition when setting leakage reduction targets for the 2020-25 period.
 These changes were made to improve consistency of reporting between companies.
-This change is marked by the green dashed line.
+There is a period of overlap between 2017-2020.